ycrc/ycrc.github.io/docs/clusters-at-yale/guides/conda.md

 dependencies:
   - scipy
   - numpy=1.21
-  - jupyter
+  - notebook
   - python=3.8

 ```

-In this environment, the versions of python and numpy were pinned during installation, but scipy and jupyter were left to get the most recent compatible version.
+In this environment, the versions of python and numpy were pinned during installation, but scipy and notebook were left to get the most recent compatible version.